combostrap/repo-shared/README.md

-# Repo Scripts
+# Repo Shared Scripts and Configuration

 ## About
-Common scripts used in Combostrap repository
+Common scripts and configuration used in Combostrap repositories

 ## Usage Steps